Here’s some of the projects I’ve been involved with in recent years.

 Institute for Investigative Journalism

-I am working with the IIJ to help undertake an investigation into a topic of concern to Canadians, involving students and researchers across the country.
-The work is confidential until publication.
-In 2017, I helped pull together the first collaborative pilot project, a multi-part investigations into oil industry influence called The Price of Oil.
-It was Canada’s largest-ever journalism collaboration, involving 50 journalists, researchers and students at four universities.
+In partnership with the IIJ, students in Indigenous Studies 393, 490 and JRN 307 worked on Broken Promises, a major investigation into First Nations drinking water.
+Their work contributed to Canada’s largest-ever journalism collaboration, involving 10 campuses and over 100 students and 26 journalists.
+This followed up on Tainted H2O, an investigation into lead in urban drinking water.
+In 2017, students worked on a multi-part investigations into oil industry influence called The Price of Oil.
+There were 50 journalists, researchers and students at four universities involved in the project, which broke new ground for the establishment of large-scale investigative collaborations in Canada.
 The published articles were seen and read by 3 million people, or 1 in 12 Canadians.
 Students in my Investigative Journalism class contributed credited research on Saskatchewan to a series of print articles and broadcasts published by the National Observer, the Toronto Star and Global National.
 They also used the research to produce their own documentary in the Intermediate Broadcast Course.
 Called Crude Power, it won an Emerge Award for videography and an Investigative Reporters and Editors (IRE) student award.

 Reconciliation and the Media